ohler55/agoo/misc/push.md

 ### pubsub.rb

-As a bonus publish and subscribe is possible using string subjects.
+With Agoo 2.1.0, publish and subscribe is possible using string subjects.
 Instead of setting up the `@clients` array attribute the Agoo server can take care of those details.
 Note the use of `Agoo.publish` and `client.subscribe` in the `pubsub.rb` example.